hipc-book/hipc-book.github.io/_practicals/4-on-node_parallelism.md

 Hopefully, this should provide you with a terminal on Viking!

-If you'd like to use Viking outside of the lab (or from a Windows platform, etc.), you can find detailed log in information on the [How to log in to Viking](https://wiki.york.ac.uk/display/RCS/How+to+log+in+to+Viking) page.
+If you'd like to use Viking outside of the lab (or from a Windows platform, etc.), you can find detailed log in information on the [Connecting to Viking](https://vikingdocs.york.ac.uk/getting_started/connecting_to_viking.html) page.

 ## Loading an Environment Module